andyvroberts/Design/Analytics/Property-Prices-Paid.md

 There are many definitions for data-marts as physical database structures, but the one characteristic they all have in common is that they contain **Subject-Specific** data.
 Depending upon the requirements for the uses of Price Paid data, the mart can be modelled in several ways:
 - As a single dimensional model (semantic)
 - As a small relational model (storage optimised)
-- As a single de-normalised entity (a wide table for Big Data file formats)
+- As a single de-normalised entity (a wide table for Lakehouse file formats)

 <br/>

 ### Data Mart Design
-Equally important consideration must be given to fundamental purpose of the model once implemented.
+Equally important consideration must be given to the fundamental purpose of the model and how it will be used in its physical implementation.

 #### Batch Processing
 In terms of use-cases, many Dimensional data models located within relational databases are directly queried by by automated processes and jobs.
 These types of models usually exist for large-scale batch processing as an intermmediate stage between the source data and some product of calculated values.
-A good example is financial risk calculations.
+A good example is the creation of multiple data marts supporting financial risk calculations.

 #### Analytic Processing
 Other Dimensional models are required for reporting or other end-user analytics (MI/BI).
 In these cases it is common for Dimensional models to also be loaded into consumer friendly tools such as Tableau, Power BI/Fabric, Qlik, Looker, etc, where they can be given a semantic overlay to make them business domain specific.
 There are two main possibilities for analytics: